aganesan94/llm/1-what-is-langchain.md

 - Lego block for LLMs
 - Multiple models for various behaviors without having to learn from scratch
 - Create pipelines using langchain to speed up development

+### Benefits
+- Data Aware
+  - Linking file systems
+  - Databases
+  - APIs
+- Agentic
+  - Create Agents to determine  What to do and how to do it?
+  - Better communication
+- Chains
+  - Handle many different tasks by chaining

+### Usecase
+- Personal Assistants
+- Question answering over documents
+- Chatbots
+- Querying tabular data
+- Interacting with APIs
+- Extraction
+- Evaluation
+- Summarization